shubham399/github-stats/README.md

      [main
      workflow](https://github.com/jstrieb/github-stats/blob/master/.github/workflows/main.yml))
      called `EXCLUDE_FORKED_REPOS` with a value of `true`.
+   - **Note**: Archived repositories are automatically excluded from statistics by default to focus on active projects.
    - These other values are added as secrets by default to prevent leaking information about private repositories.
 If you're not worried about that, you can change the values directly [in the Actions workflow